To open the Setup Function Window, click on the preferences icon located on the tool-bar at the top of the main interface.

 For more information on how to write your own or edits Scripts see the Deckadance Scripting page.

-- Make sure the controller is switched OFF on the Remote MIDI Control tab and ON here.
+2. Make sure the controller is switched ON here and OFF on the Remote MIDI Control tab.

 NOTE: Several controller scripts may be combined into a single script file so that you can use multiple custom controllers with MIDI feedback.